Certified Rangeland Managers

 The California-Pacific Section of the Society for Range Management (CalPac-SRM) provides its professional certification program to promote professional standards in all activities devoted to rangeland resources, and to evaluate the education and professional experience of rangeland managers.

 Certification as a "Certified Rangeland Manager" (CRM) constitutes recognition the applicant meets minimum educational, experience, and ethical standards adopted by CalPac-SRM.
 Licensing may be granted by the California Board of Forestry and Fire Protection following certification by the CalPac-SRM, successful completion of a written exam, adherence to ethical requirements, and payment of state license renewal fees.
-The CRM Program was adopted by the Board of Forestry and Fire Protection as a Certified Specialty pursuant to the Professional Foresters Law, Public Resources Code Sections 762 and 772 in 1994.
+The Board of Forestry has certified CalPac-SRM’s independent program as protecting the public interest in accordance with Public Resources Code 762 and 772 and 14 CCR 1650 and 1651, such that certification by CalPac-SRM qualifies an individual for a state CRM license without further examination but subject to the Board’s additional licensing fees.
+This program serves the unique needs for certification of professional rangeland managers in California.

 CalPac-SRM also provides an "Associate Rangeland Manager" (ARM) program as a preliminary step towards certification as a CRM.
 It is offered to applicants who meet the educational requirements for certification as a CRM, but do not yet meet the experience requirements.
 The ARM program does not directly present the opportunity for certification as a CRM or licensing by the California Board of Forestry and Fire Protection.
 We encourage applications for the ARM by all those professionals meeting the requirements for the ARM as a demonstration of intent and progress towards a CRM.